Nachtalb/hs25-db-s/README.md

 #### Transform

 To transform the data to data usable by MySQL we create a script with the use of Grok AI to convert the data we need to CSV files.
-See [DATA.md](./road-accidents/DATA.md) for more info of the data.
+See the [road-accidents/README.md](./road-accidents/README.md) for more info of the data.

 The script is [convert.py](./road-accidents/convert.py).